felipead/erc20-token-api/README.md

 Due to lack of time, this was not implemented.

+### Testing

+Automated testing practices, such as TDD and integration tests, are of the uttermost importance in any production-grade project.

+I am a big advocate of automated testing, but due to time constraints I was only able to implement a few unit tests.

+For integration testing, we could use a tool like [nock](https://github.com/nock/nock) - which would allow us to stub the JSON-RPC requests and responses sent to the `geth` node as part of our test suite.

+### Monitoring

+The application should have very clear and descriptive logs, containing unique request UUID identifiers, and entity IDs, which would help troubleshooting.

+It should also raise alerts for development and operation teams in case any issue is detected in the blockchain, or in the API features.

+The Docker containers implement simple health checks, but that could be extended or improved.

 ## The Blockchain

 We are running a private Ethereum blockchain using [geth](https://geth.ethereum.org).